 By the end of the guide, you should know: what Electroneum is, how to get started with Electroneum mining on both a regular computer and a mobile phone, and if it’s going to be profitable to try it for yourself.

 Before we get down to business, though, you should know that there are so much easier ways to obtain Electroneum cryptocurrency.
-Simply choose a reliable cryptocurrency exchange and buy it instantly - Binance and Kraken are two highly-recommended options.
+Simply choose a reliable cryptocurrency exchange and buy it instantly - Binance, Coinbase, and Kraken are three highly-recommended options.

 |All Binance Coupons||All Kraken Coupons|